fuji-fabric/fuji-fabric.github.io/docs/02-Modules/command_alias.md

 ## Overview
 :::module
-  This module allows you to define alias for existing commands.
+  This module allows defining `aliases` for `an existing target command`.

-  The defined alies command will redirect to the existing command node.
+  The defined `alias command` redirects to the corresponding existing command node.

 :::